mitchellkolb/fitbit-data-analysis/README.md

 ---

 # What I Learned in this Project
-- How to
+- File operations like read/write from existing file to new files
-- Programming in
+- Programming conventions in C
+- Data Organization/Mining techniques